Vaccination of Helsinkians

 - The appointment booking line uses a call-back service.
-If your call is not answered immediately, your number will be saved and your call will be returned within two days from the number 09 310 46300 or 09 310 10020.
+If your call is not answered immediately, your number will be saved and your call will be returned within three days from the number 09 310 46300 or 09 310 10020.
 We also make return calls in the evenings and at weekends.

 - Informal carers can currently book appointments by telephone only.